-Can You Put Too Many Coats Of Polyurethane?
+What Happens If You Apply Too Many Coats of Polyurethane?

 When you put too many coats of polyurethane on a material, you risk getting a poor finish.
 First, too many coats mean the paint will take too long to dry.
 Too long to dry means the paint will accumulate dust and debris.
 It also means the paint will be vulnerable to stains and grease.

-What Happens If I Put Only One Coat Of Polyurethane?
+What Happens If You Put Only One Coat Of Polyurethane?

 When you put just one coat of polyurethane on a material, you don’t get enough protection.
 This might not be a big deal if you applied the polyurethane on a surface that wouldn’t be used.